Human trafficking in the United States: Organizations

+North Carolina

+North Carolina's combination of a large agricultural sector, significant rural labor demand and an extensive highway network running through the Southeast has made it a notable location for both labor and sex trafficking.
+Labor trafficking in the state largely mirrors patterns seen elsewhere in the South, with migrant farmworkers on H-2A visas particularly vulnerable to debt bondage and employer coercion.

 Ohio

 The Ohio Human Trafficking Task Force was created by executive order on March 29, 2012.
 It coordinates efforts between 11 departments to identify and rescue victims, coordinate the investigation of human trafficking cases, and provide services and treatment for victims.
 Since then, Ohio has spent $2 million on programs for trafficking victims.
 Franklin County Municipal Court Judge Paul Herbert established a program called Changing Actions to Change Habits (CATCH court), which is a two-year probation program for adult victims of human trafficking that allows them to have their prior convictions dismissed.

 Ohio is particularly vulnerable to human trafficking because it has both large urban centers and rural counties and a large transient and immigrant population, as well as five major highways with easy access to other states and Canada.
 24 out of 88 counties have no human-trafficking training or access to victim services.
 1,078 Ohio children are victims of human sex trafficking every year.
 Toledo is the fourth largest recruitment site for human trafficking in the US.

 In 2015, when a human trafficking ring was uncovered in Marion, law enforcement discovered that the Department of Health and Human Services failed to perform basic background checks and placed numerous children with human traffickers.